run2bizdocs/documentation/en-us/docs/builder/developing-applications/neuro-application.md

 Procedure
 --------

-1. Access the functionality through navigation in the menu Neuro > Management > Application;
+1. Access the functionality through navigation in the menu Builder > Management > Application;

 2. Click on "New";